Healing of a Topological Scar: Coordination Defects in a Honeycomb Lattice: Results and Discussion

-This defect takes \textit{four} further rows to heal, seven total rows beyond the original defect.
-The entire seven-row superstructure with fourteen non-sixfold rings that grew above the two-fold coordination defect (shown in Fig.~\ref{paths} on the left), acts topologically as a single heptagon.
-The final ``topological scar'' is thus a very large dislocation.
-The 5$^*$8$^{**}$ pathway grown to similar size would be much lower in energy, but that pathway cannot be easily recovered after the first row of $5^*9^*5^4$ has formed: the road to hell is paved with good intentions.
-This road may even fork into the pair of grain boundaries shown on the right-hand side of Fig.~\ref{paths}, a structure whose row-by-row energies are compared to the $5^*9^*5^4$ pathway the left-hand panel in the figure.
-This suggests that two-coordinate impurities such as oxygen may nucleate grain boundaries in honeycomb lattices.
+The lower-energy pathway (the one on the left) takes \textit{four} further rows to heal, seven total rows beyond the original defect.
+The entire seven-row superstructure past the original $5^*$ coordination defect has fourteen non-sixfold rings and acts topologically as a single heptagon.
+This ``topological scar'' is thus a very large dislocation.
+The $(5^*$8$^{**})$ pathway grown to similar size would be much lower in energy, but that pathway cannot be easily recovered after the first row of $(5^*9^*)(5^4)$ has formed; the road to hell has been paved.
+This road may even fork into the pair of grain boundaries shown on the right-hand side of Fig.~\ref{paths}; this structure rises in relative energy under further growth as the two projecting grain boundaries extend.
+In this manner a two-coordinate impurity such as oxygen may nucleate grain boundaries in a honeycomb lattice (as seen in graphene for other impurities \citep{liu_situ_2014}).
+Note that our finite simulation size with free boundaries may favor the resolution of $(5^*9^*)(5^4)$ as a dislocation rather than a grain boundary; in a real system a grain boundary may be more compatible with the elastic relaxation of the sheet and the maintenance of favorable sheet/substrate interactions.